Are you looking into the most common and basic techniques on how to edit real estate photos?

 Thankfully, it’s easy to remove ghosting using Photoshop if you know your way around the software.
 Have a look at our video tutorial for more details:

-10. Adjust Shadows
+10. Adjusting Shadows

 While shadows can add contrast and dimension to an image, they can also be distracting and make your real estate photography look less professional.

-For more tips and tricks, you can check out our short video tutorial on how to remove flash shadows in Photoshop:
+To learn how to combat this, you can check out our short video tutorial on how to remove flash shadows in Photoshop:

 Have You Ever Thought To